itsdaibend/itsdaibend/README.md

 - 👋 Hi, I’m @itsdaibend
-- 👀 I’m interested in Python
+- 👀 I’m interested in Python n' Web-Development
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning Django with Flask
 - 💞️ I’m looking to collaborate on something 😁
 - 📫 How to reach me: kotljar.daniel@gmail.com